 - 5. Enter a network security key (password) if required, and click Next. - 6.
-You can choose to share or connect to devices or not. - When you are connected to the network access point it will display Connected status Connected. - Select any connected network and click Disconnect Disconnect to disconnect from a connected access point.
+You can choose to share or connect to devices or not. - 7.
+When you are connected to the network access point it will display Connected status Connected. - 8.
+Select any connected network and click Disconnect to disconnect from a connected access point.

-transmission devices aboard aircraft is usually prohibited.
+The use of any portable electronic transmission devices aboard aircraft is usually prohibited.